 COSMETICS AND SKINCARE

-Cosmetics: Efficacy of skincare products
+Cosmetics: How to quantify the effectiveness of skincare products

 Skin tightening claims are becoming more overt on product packaging, and are increasingly supported by scientific trials.
 As a result, it is becoming more important for manufacturers to be able to differentiate their products and substantiate the claims they make.